kragen/derctuo/markdown/bluepill-aspirations.md

 the ST-Link dongle.

-The next thing to try is probably something with audio: generate some bytebeat and try to feed it into my microphone port (or this speaker's audio in) with a hacked cable.
+The next thing to try is probably something with audio: generate some bytebeat and try to feed it into my microphone port (or this speaker’s audio in) with a hacked cable.
 Hmm, better find those audio plugs I scavenged... although alligator clips or copper wire twisted around a phono plug would work too.
 It has real DACs, too, not just PWM.